Oral Surgery Care

 Wisdom Teeth Removals:

 Sometimes the third molars emerge with no problem, but sometimes wisdom teeth will become impacted or infected and cause many problems.
-Teenagers may benefit from x-rays to determine whether or not the third molars exist beneath the gumline, and if they are likely to cause issues later on.
+Teenagers may benefit from x-rays to determine whether or not the third molars exist beneath the gumline, and if such molars are likely to cause issues later on.
 There are two types of extractions: simple and surgical.
-A simple extraction occurs when the tooth is visible and can be removed in one piece, usually with forceps.
-The simple extraction has a faster healing time.
+A simple tooth extraction occurs when the tooth is visible and can be removed in one piece, usually with forceps.
+The simple tooth extraction has a faster healing time.
 A surgical extraction requires opening the gum and cutting the tooth into pieces, occasionally removing part of bone as well.
 This method usually requires the use of sutures, so a longer recovery period is necessary.
 Most wisdom teeth removals are done surgically.